 During our third term of service, we located in the Tokyo area so that Dorcas and Danny could attend the MK school – CAJ – Christian Academy in Japan.
 We lived in Tokorozawa for two years and in Oizumi Gakuen-cho for two years.
 Along with assisting at two different Japanese churches, Ray worked in missions administration in TEAM`s Japan field office in Mitaka as Treasurer, Business Manager, as well as temporarily as Vice-Chairman.

-Since December 1998 we have lived in Karuizawa of Nagano prefecture, where we were asked to manage TEAM`s Japanese language school for missionaries.
+From December 1998 we have lived in Karuizawa of Nagano prefecture, where we were asked to manage TEAM`s Japanese language school for missionaries until December 2014.
 It was KLS – Karuizawa Language School until 2008, and then renamed LCM Japan – Language and Culture for Ministry in Japan.

 I was born in Medford, Oregon, during the time my dad, Phares Huggins, pastored a church in Williams.
 Three years after my birth, we moved to southern Japan to be involved in church planting and evangelism.
 During my junior year in high school I signed my name “on the dotted line”, surrendering my life completely to God for missionary service.
 After graduating from Multnomah Bible College I served in Japan for five years doing evangelism and church planting in Sasebo, Nagasaki Prefecture.